alexaandru/go-sitter-forest/README.md

-# Go Bindings for Tree Sitter Parsers
+# a Go Sitter Forest 🌳
+_Where a Gopher wanders around and meets lots of 🌳 Sitters..._

 First of all, giving credits where they are due: